Millennium (Front Line Assembly album): Background

 Following Tactical Neural Implant, Front Line Assembly's record label Third Mind was acquired by Roadrunner Records.
 At the time, according to Rhys Fulber, the band was working on a more melodic, synth-pop-orientated follow-up.
 "We wrote a whole album", explained singer Bill Leeb, "and then we scrapped it.
 We finished twelve songs which took about eight months, then sat back for three weeks, listened to them, and thought we don't like this."
 The direction changed when Roadrunner sent the band a box of promotional CDs from metal bands, and Leeb suggested sampling some riffs off those CDs for a more harsher sound; "This Faith" and "Search and Destroy" were songs that were carried over from those sessions, with the latter having some guitars added to gel better with the rest of the record.
 The band cited American industrial metal group Fear Factory, for which the duo had created remixes for their Fear Is the Mindkiller EP, as a strong influence on Millennium: "Fear Factory had a huge effect on it.", said Fulber, "I was into the band and we got to do the remixes and I thought it was really cool.
 That had a lot to do with Millennium because we thought what we had done with [the remixes] was create this futuristic sounding cyber-metal."

 Musical style

-Shifting from the electronic music dominated style of Front Line Assembly's former works, Millennium makes heavy use of metal guitars. "[W]e just wanted to like do a different kind of record and just basically broadened our sound and our appeal", Bill Leeb said in an interview with Chaos Control about the change in sound, adding, "we also wanted to challenge the fans that we have, the listeners, because I’ve always been a die-hard purist in electronic music.
+Shifting from the electronic music dominated style of Front Line Assembly's former works, Millennium emphasizes heavy metal guitars. "[W]e just wanted to like do a different kind of record and just basically broadened our sound and our appeal", Bill Leeb said in an interview with Chaos Control about the change in sound, adding, "we also wanted to challenge the fans that we have, the listeners, because I’ve always been a die-hard purist in electronic music.
 I mean, if I could change I thought anybody else could, too."
 Some of the guitar sounds are used as looped samples, some are played live in the studio.
 A further addition to Front Line Assembly's sound on Millennium is rap on "Victim of a Criminal".
 The only typical electro-industrial track on the album is "This Faith", which is devoid of metal guitars.